mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Around the two year mark, thoughts began creeping into my mind that *this* was why I wasn't succeeding.
 Other founders were building services that promised to be available 24/7/365, so why should I expect to succeed without the same level of dedication?

-Early last year, I watched a talk called ["Designing the Ideal Bootstrapped Business"](https://www.youtube.com/watch?v=otbnC2zE2rw) by Jason Cohen, who has launched several multimillion dollar startups.
+I felt deep relief when I watched ["Designing the Ideal Bootstrapped Business"](https://www.youtube.com/watch?v=otbnC2zE2rw) where bootstrapped founder extraordinaire Jason Cohen said to keep doing what I'm doing.
 He [explicitly discourages](https://youtu.be/otbnC2zE2rw?t=1962) independent founders from building products that are "real-time," by which he means services that must be available 24/7 or your customers will cancel.

 <div style="max-width: 600px; display: block; margin: 0 auto;">